2012 - PBIR TESTING NOTEBOOK

 Elkes has some issues to deal with, Johnny Gray said: "We're struggling in the engine department.
 We're struggling with the chassis."

 COURTNEY FORCE WATCH - Courtney Force is getting closer to her professional debut.
-And her famous father, 15-time Funny Car champion John Force, said by the time she gets home in Southern California for the Winternationals she'll have close to 100 passes on her Traxxas Ford Mustang.
+And her famous father, 15-time Funny Car champion John Force, said by the time she force_courtney2gets home in Southern California for the Winternationals she'll have close to 100 passes on her Traxxas Ford Mustang.

 "She made two runs yesterday.
 She shut it off, because it's all brand-new, at about 300-400 foot.
 The second run it went down and shook it real hard.
 She said, 'How do you know it'll go [on a full pass]?' " John Force said.
 He replied, "On some tracks it'll go.
 Some tracks it won't.
 The trick is to be safe."